astroumd/lmtoy/docs/source/glossary.rst

 Overloaded Terms
 ~~~~~~~~~~~~~~~~

+Terms used in the code may not exactly match terms used by the develpers of the instruments.
+Here we clarify those overloaded terms in the form of a table

 .. list-table:: **Table of some overloaded terms**
    :header-rows: 1
+   :widths: 15,15,15,45

+   * - code term
-   * - RSR term
+     - RSR term
      - SLR term
-     - code term
      - comments
-   * - ?pol?
+   * - beam
+     - pixel?
      - pixel
-     - pixel/beam
      - multi-beam receiver
+   * - cell
-   * - n/a
+     - n/a
      - cell
-     - cell?
-     - size of a sky pixel in gridding
+     - size of a sky pixel in gridding, usually 2-3 times smaller than the resolution
-   * - board
+   * - band
-     - n/a
+     - board
-     - ?
+     - bank
      - spectrometer window
+   * - n/a
-   * - chassis (pol?)
+     - chassis
      - n/a
-     - ?
-     - ?
-   * - n/a
-     - bank
-     - ?
+     - tuple of (pol,beam)
-     - spectrometer window
    * - channel
      - channel
      - channel
-     - channel
+     - with a simple FREQ WCS{crval,crpix,cdelt}

 .. _storage:

 Data Storage
 ~~~~~~~~~~~~

+This section is not meant to describe either the RAW (netCDF) or SDFITS format, but the storage model we have in mind to be encapsulated in a Python class.

-A unified data storage of LMT spectra would (naturally) break up the spectra for different beams, bands, polarizations, such that each spectrum is a simple set of sequential channels (described with a single *(crval,crpix,cdelt)*) with different meta-data (ra,dec,time,beam,polarization, etc).
+A unified data storage of LMT spectra would (naturally) break up the spectra, such that each spectrum has a different time, beam, band, polarization, etc.  Each spectrum can be described as a set of sequential channels, described with a single *(crval,crpix,cdelt)*) WCS.
-In python (row-major) array notation where the most slowly varying dimension comes first this could be written as an **NDarray**:
+In Python row-major array notation where the most slowly varying dimension comes first this could be written as an **NDarray**:

 .. code-block::